front-end-intermediate/session-1/readme.md

 first
 ```

+Instead of creating multiple variables (the commented out material above), we can use destructuring syntax (the curly braces) to extract information and create multiple variables.
+Comes in handy when the data is deeply nested.

 ```js
 const { twitter, facebook } = me.links.social;
 ```

-Change (here, shorten) the variable name:
+Rename (here, shorten) the variable:

 ```js
 const { twitter:tw, facebook:fb } = me.links.social;
 ```

+Useful when accessing third party data where you might have a variable name clash.

-## EXERCISE Step Three - Dynamic Generation with an Object
+## EXERCISE Step Three - Dynamic Generation with Objects in an array

+An array of objects is a very common data structure.

-Links for our page - an array that contains multiple objects:
+We have links for our page in `<script src="navitems.js"></script>`.
+It is an array containing multiple objects:

 ```js
 var navItems = [